Wheels35/CultoftheLamb/doctrine_numbers.md

 After getting your decrypted save file, search inside for **DoctrineUnlockedUpgrades** and edit the numbers within to set the doctrines you would like unlocked.
 Only use the numbers and not their description.
 Json formatting applies, so ( ##,##,## ) no comma after the last number.
 >*Note: Some Doctrine upgrades are traits and a secondary location 'CultTraits' need to be modified as well which is listed below the primary marked preceding with CT:
+>*Note2: Rituals require a replacement of the ritual Icon as well, they are replaced in 'UlockedUpgrades' and listed below each relevant one

 #### EXAMPLE
 To unlock all of the left branch of **Afterlife**, and the right branch of **Work & Worship** do this: